atiqueshaikh92/T20_Cricket_worldcup_Analysis/README.md

 Commentators use statistics during live matches to provide context and enrich the viewing experience.
 Fantasy cricket leagues rely on player performance data.
 Fans create virtual teams based on real-world statistics.
 In summary, T20 World Cup data analysis isn’t just about numbers; it’s about unlocking insights that impact team performance, fan engagement, and the overall cricket ecosystem.
+Based on criteria we select the best all rounder, Opener, Middle order, Finisher and bowlers Based on the criteria we select our best probable World X1 We can check the statistic for each individual players